 - A plan that covers a covered individual as an employee is primary over a plan that covers the covered individual as a dependent. - > A plan that covers a covered individual as an employee is primary over a plan that covers the covered individual as a laid off or retired employee. - When both parents have medical coverage for their dependent children, the plan of the parent whose birthday (not including year of birth) comes earlier in the year is the primary plan for the children.
-If the other plan does not use this rule to determine order of payment, then the rules of the other plan will determine order of payment. - When both parents have medical coverage for their dependent children and the parents are legally separated or divorced, their plans will pay their children's medical expenses in the following order:
+If the other plan does not use this rule to determine order of payment, then the rules of the other plan will determine order of payment. - When both parents have medical coverage for their dependent children and the parents are legally separated or divorced, their plans will pay their children's medical expenses in the following order: - Pursuant to the terms of a Qualified Medical Child Support Order or other court order;

-- Pursuant to the terms of a Qualified Medical Child Support Order or other court order; - The plan of the natural parent with custody of the child; - The plan of the step-parent married to the natural parent with custody of the child; - The plan of the natural parent without custody of the child. - A plan that covers a covered individual as an employee, member, or subscriber (that is, other than as a dependent) is primary over a plan that provides coverage pursuant to a right of continuation under federal or state law. - In the event that a husband and wife are both covered under this Plan as employees, benefits will be coordinated for the husband and wife and any dependent children.
+- The plan of the natural parent with custody of the child; - The plan of the step-parent married to the natural parent with custody of the child; - The plan of the natural parent without custody of the child. - A plan that covers a covered individual as an employee, member, or subscriber (that is, other than as a dependent) is primary over a plan that provides coverage pursuant to a right of continuation under federal or state law, unless required otherwise to comply with applicable law (such as the terms of a Qualified Medical Child Support Order or other court order). - In the event that both spouses are covered under this Plan as employees, benefits will be coordinated for the two spouses and any dependent children.
+In all other circumstances where a person has multiple sources of eligibility for coverage under this Plan (for example, as a child under age 26 of an employee and as spouse of another employee), such person will receive only one set of benefits under the Plan, as if the other source of eligibility did not exist.
+A person who is eligible for coverage as a Dependent spouse of an employee, and as a Dependent child under age 26 of another employee will have coverage as a Dependent spouse by default, unless required to comply with applicable law (such as the terms of the Qualified Medical Child Support Order or other court order).